-When we refer to school we mean either a secondary school, high school, home school, or college.
+When we refer to school we mean either a secondary school, high school, or home education.

 School learning programme

-Any study at level 3 or above on the New Zealand Qualifications Framework (NZQF) that a learner participates in while enrolled in school where the school has approved that participation.
+Any study at Level 3 or above on the New Zealand Qualifications and Credentials Framework (NZQCF) that a learner participates in while enrolled in school where the school has approved that participation.
 The study may include tertiary education.
 It excludes study done for personal interest not arranged through a school.

 Secondary tertiary programme